ballerina-platform/module-ballerinax-hubspot.crm.object.deals/ballerina/Package.md

 ## Overview
-[HubSpot](https://developers.hubspot.com/docs/reference/api) is an AI-powered customer platform with all the software, integrations, and resources you need to connect your marketing, sales, and customer service
+[HubSpot](https://developers.hubspot.com/docs/reference/api) is is an AI-powered customer platform.

 The `ballerinax/hubspot.crm.object.deals` package offers APIs to connect and interact with [HubSpot API](https://developers.hubspot.com/docs/reference/api) endpoints, specifically based on [HubSpot API v3](https://developers.hubspot.com/docs/reference/api).

 ## Setup guide

-[//]: # "TODO: Add detailed steps to obtain credentials and configure the module."

 To use the HubSpot Marketing Events connector, you must have access to the HubSpot API through a HubSpot developer account and a HubSpot App under it.
 Therefore you need to register for a developer account at HubSpot if you don't have one already.